stracquadaniolab/stracquadaniolab.github.io/_posts/2017-01-11-phd-csee-fellowships.markdown

 Candidates interested in developing optimization algorithms for biological problems are encouraged to apply as well.
 A summary of the research in the lab can be found on this [page](http://www.stracquadanio.me/research).

-Candidates interested in the position should contact Dr Giovanni Stracquadanio in advance by email to: [g.stracquadanio (at) essex.ac.uk](mailto:g.stracquadanio@essex.ac.uk)
+Candidates interested in the position should contact Dr Giovanni Stracquadanio by email to: [g.stracquadanio (at) essex.ac.uk](mailto:g.stracquadanio@essex.ac.uk)

 The deadline for the application is 28/02/2017; info about the application process can be found on the [Essex CSEE website](https://www.essex.ac.uk/csee/fees_and_scholarships/).